grammyjs/website/site/docs/plugins/keyboard.md

 You can specify the `resize_keyboard` option if you want the custom keyboard to be resized according to the buttons it contains.
 This will effectively make the keyboard smaller.
-(Usually, the keyboard will always have the size of the app's standard keyboard.)
+(Usually, the keyboard will always have the size of the app’s standard keyboard.)

 ```ts
 await ctx.reply(text, {